 Tailwind is by far my favorite tool for managing my Pinterest account.
 I use it to schedule 30+ Pins per day, spreading out my content over multiple boards and increasing my exposure through the use of Tailwind Tribes (I’ve reached over 20 million people on Pinterest by using Tribes!).
 I’m currently on the $9.99 p/m Tailwind plan, which is all most businesses will ever need.
 You can also use Tailwind for Instagram scheduling, however this falls under a separate plan.
 Schedule your first 100 Pins on Tailwind for free with this link.
 (Bonus: After you’ve used the above link for the free trial, you can get 10% off the annual subscription by upgrading through this link)

-I use Smarterqueue to schedule all of my Facebook and Twitter content, but it also works for LinkedIn and Instagram.
-The main reason I’ve chosen Smarterqueue over so many similar tools are the categories and looping features.
-I can create different categories for my posts, then fill them with content, schedule specific categories to specific days, and Smarterqueue will post them automatically for me.
-When I run out of content, the content “loops” within the categories and reposts anything that I’ve marked as “evergreen content”.
-It’s much cheaper than Edgar, which is the only other program I’ve found that offers these features.
-Get a one month free trial of Smarterqueue here.
+After trying a few other programs, I now use SocialBee to schedule all of my Facebook and Twitter content (LinkedIn is also included).
+The main reason I’ve chosen SocialBee over so many similar tools are the categories and evergreen repeating post features.
+I can create different categories for my posts, then fill them with content, schedule specific categories to specific days, and SocialBee will post them automatically for me.
+The evergreen looping means you’ll never run out of content – it just keeps repeating the posts in your queue.
+Start a 14-day trial here.